 While the primary goal of a keto diet is to lose weight, some have experienced a reduction in problems associated with chronic health conditions including diabetes and bowel issues, epilepsy, and others.

 On a Keto Diet, technically you canconsume unlimited amounts of fat without worrying about weight gain however, as we'll discuss later, consuming larger amounts of fats can lead to higher Cholesterol and other associated problems.

-Ketosis is a metabolic state in which your body uses stored fat in order to burn fat.
+Ketosis is a metabolic state in which your body uses stored fat to burn fat.
 During a state of ketosis, your liver turns to fat instead of glucose to fuel itself.

 What is Ketosis?Ketosis is the term used for the metabolic state experienced in the body that when started, burns fat instead of glucose.